-Some matches were simply not made to be, such as the chocolate frikandel, the orange frikandel and the beer frikandel.
+Some pairings were simply never going to work, such as the chocolate frikandel, the orange frikandel, and the beer frikandel.
 But some arose victorious from the lab.

-One reason why I am personally at odds with the frikandel is the fact that people think apple sauce (or appelmoes as you Dutchies call it) is an agreeable condiment.
-And while I could certainly dedicate this entire article to a rant on the matter, there are further offences to be discussed.
+One reason why we are personally at odds with the frikandel is the fact that people think apple sauce (or appelmoes, as you Dutchies call it) is an acceptable addition.

-In this case, the frikandel is wrapped in loempia pastry that is filled with a sweet sauce.
-Perhaps you could say the loempidel is a colonised loempia.
+In this case, the frikandel is wrapped in loempia pastry and filled with a sweet sauce.

 The frikandel XXL

-There are many elements of Dutch culture that confuse me, but the one cultural phenomenon that has both disgusted and amazed me is that of the frikandel eating contest.
+There are many elements of Dutch culture that confuse us, but the one cultural phenomenon that has both disgusted and amazed us is that of the frikandel eating contest.

-Competitors sit at a long table, shoulder to shoulder, and shove frikandels into their mouths.
-It’s a serious sport (they have cheerleaders and all!) and while you may grimace throughout, you can understand why the endeavour attracts such an audience.
+Competitors sit at a long table, shoulder to shoulder, and shove frikandelen into their mouths.
+It’s a serious sport (they have cheerleaders and all!), and while you may grimace throughout, you can understand why the endeavour attracts such an audience.

-The record for the most frikandelen eaten in an hour is held by Sjonnie Noordeinde of Delft, who ate a staggering 47 frikandelen in one hour.
-If this seems like a relatively low number to you, then I suggest you head out and try one.
+If this seems like a relatively low number to you, we suggest you head out and try one.
 That rubbery, chewy texture doesn’t go down so quickly, does it?

 Check out the video above.
-Even if you don’t find the idea strangely entertaining, watch it for educational purposes, it’s really quite the anthropological study.
+Even if you don’t find the idea strangely entertaining, watch it for educational purposes.
+It’s really quite an anthropological study.